Hosted by site sponsor WebMate.

 512 GB and 1 TB of storage each are installed as a single module, but regardless of the initial configuration, there are two slots that are both capable of accommodating proprietary storage modules.

-Mac Studio Storage Upgrade Speculation
+Early Mac Studio Storage Upgrade Experiments

 Unfortunately, just because the Mac Studio storage is removable, it does not appear that it is straightforward to upgrade.
 There seem to be limitations even beyond the essentially unnecessary use of proprietary storage modules.